dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 **Pros:**
 * VDIs look and behave like regular World Bank computers - but they can be made very powerful
 * VDIs seamlessly access World Bank systems such as WB intranet, WB OneDrive, AWS/Azure servers on the WB Cloudportal etc.
-* VDIs offer extremely high internet speed, ergo downloading large datasets is relatively quite fast
+* VDIs offer extremely high internet speed, ergo downloading large datasets is relatively fast
 * VDIs restart your session from where you left and wait for 5 minutes to reconnect in case you are facing difficulties in connecting with the VDI from your local computer
 * Cost is fixed and not variable to how much you use it